aws-samples/eks-workshop-v2/website/docs/security/pod-security-standards/Restricted.md

 sidebar_position: 30
 ---

-In the section, we will look at the followng scenario.
+In the section, we will look at the following scenario.

 #### All PSA Modes Enabled for Restricted PSS Profile at Namespace Level